magento/merchdocs/src/catalog/product-scope.md

 You can only edit or assign products for the site you have permissions for, not for all sites where the product is assigned.

-Although the Spanish store view is selected in the following example, the product information still appears in the original language of the default store view.
-To translate the product information, you must switch to the Spanish view, and translate the text fields — such as product title, description, and the meta data.
-To learn more, see: [Translating Products]({% link catalog/product-translate.md %}).
+Although the _Spanish_ store view is selected in the following example, the product information still appears in the original language of the default store view.
+To translate the product information, you must switch to the _Spanish_ store view and translate the text fields — such as product title, description, and the meta data.
+For more information, see [Translating Products]({% link catalog/product-translate.md %}).

 ## Edit a product for a different view

 1. In the upper-left corner, set **Store View** to the specific view to be edited.

-1. When prompted to confirm, click <span class="btn">OK</span> to switch scope.
+1. Click <span class="btn">OK</span> to confirm the scope change.

     ![]({% link images/images/product-store-view-spanish-racer-tank.png %}){: .zoom}
     _Store View_